Corresponding squares: Example 4 (triangulation)

 White occupies a key square and can support the advance of his pawn until he is able to win the black pawn, e.g.: 6...
 Kf5 7.
 Ke3 Ke5 8. d4+ Kd5 9.
 Kd3 Kd6 10.
 Ke4 Ke6 11. d5+ Kd6 12.
 Kd4 Kd7 13.
 Kc5.

 Lasker–Reichhelm position

 One of the most famous and complicated positions solved with the method of corresponding squares is this endgame study composed by World Champion Emanuel Lasker and Gustavus Charles Reichhelm in 1901.
 It is described in the 1932 treatise L'opposition et cases conjuguées sont réconciliées (Opposition and Sister Squares are Reconciled), by Vitaly Halberstadt and Marcel Duchamp.
+Black’s king is under a “2” corresponding square.